 Your already damaged hair is more fragile and prone to sun damage, so we don’t need to tell you twice how important it is to keep your locks SPF-protected.
 Wear a cool hat to keep your hair protected and make a fashion statement, invest in products with SPF-protection and try to stay out of the sun as much as possible.
 UV damage leads to even more dryness, frizziness and brittleness.

-3. Moisturize Like Your Life Depends On It
+3. Moisturize As Your Life Depends On It

 Keep your conditioner on for 10 minutes, try a deep conditioning hair mask a couple times a week, oil your hair, go for a professional hair spa – basically anything that nourishes and conditions your hair.
 Your strands are weak and dry even if they may look straight and silky, which means you need to do your bit to nourish and moisturize your locks like never before.
 It’s the only way to strengthen your strands, reverse dryness and prevent hair loss.